Diversity & Inclusion

-Of the around 47,000 or so Henkel employees around the world, some 80 percent work outside Germany, and more than half can be found in the emerging markets.
-There are employees from a total of 123 nations working for Henkel.
-This multiplicity of cultural backgrounds and experience enables Henkel to successfully develop and market products worldwide.
-80 percent of the company’s sales is generated outside Germany.
+Of the around 47,000 or so Henkel employees around the world, more than 80 percent work outside Germany.
+As a globally operating company, Henkel employs people from over 120 nations in more than 75 countries.
+Around 56 percent of our employees work in emerging markets.
+The multiplicity of cultural backgrounds and experience enables Henkel to successfully develop and market products worldwide.

-Around the world, women make up about 32 percent of our workforce.
-The share of women in leadership positions has developed positively in recent time, increasing in the period between 2003 and 2012, from 22 percent to around 31 percent.
-Henkel supports all its employees in equal measure in their efforts to reconcile their professional duties and their commitment to their career with their personal lives and their plans for the future, for instance through two children’s daycare centers, through the work and support provided by the company’s own Social Services department and through flexible working time models including, for example, part-time working and home office arrangements.
+Around the world, women make up about 33 percent of our workforce.
+The share of women in leadership positions has developed positively in recent time, increasing in the period between 2003 and 2013, from 22 percent to around 32 percent.
+Henkel supports all its employees in equal measure in their efforts to reconcile their professional duties and their commitment to their career with their personal lives and their plans for the future, for instance through three children’s daycare centers, through the work and support provided by the company’s own Social Services department and through flexible working time models including, for example, part-time working and home office arrangements.

 Because we know that we can only make full use of the skills and talents of all our employees if we contribute to their ability to successfully meet the challenges of family and career.